The Final Terror: Release

-After production for the film was completed, the film was shelved for two years until 1983 as the production searched for a distributor.
-The film only had three deaths, so the beginning scene with the couple getting killed was filmed in order to have a higher chance of a distributor picking up the film.
-However, the scene was shot without the director's permission, so Roth had to pay a fee, some of it coming from Davis' small wedding at the time.
-The film was released theatrically in the United States on October 28, 1983.
+After film was completed, it was shelved for two years until 1983 as the producers searched for a distributor.
+The film only had five deaths, so the beginning scene with the couple getting killed was filmed in order to have a higher chance of a distributor picking up the film.
+However, the scene was shot without the director's permission, so Roth had to pay a fee, some of it sourced from funds intended for Davis' wedding at the time.

+In the United Kingdom, the film was released under the title Campsite Massacre in mid-1983.
+It was released theatrically in the United States on October 28, 1983.

 At the time of its release, several of the film's stars had garnered recognition for other acting roles, including Hannah, who had had a major role in Ridley Scott's Blade Runner (1982), Ward, who made a critically acclaimed appearance in the miniseries The Thorn Birds, and Zmed, who had been cast as a regular on the network series T. J. Hooker.